mondweep/avkalan/README.md

 *   **Mock Data:** All student data (names, subjects, grades, scores, engagement metrics, ALPS grades/scores) is randomly generated within `script.js` for demonstration.
 It does not represent real individuals or performance.
 ALPS calculations are highly simplified placeholders.
 *   **Simulated Analysis:** The core analyses (gap analysis, risk assessment, trends, benchmarking comparisons) use simplified placeholder logic in JavaScript.
 They are illustrative and not based on validated educational models or real ALPS algorithms.
-*   **API Key Security:** The Google Gemini API key is embedded directly in the frontend JavaScript (`script.js`). **This is insecure and unsuitable for any shared or production environment.** In a real application, API keys must be handled securely via a backend server.
+*   **API Key Security:** The Google Gemini API key is now loaded securely from a backend Flask server and never hardcoded in the frontend. **This is the recommended approach for any real or shared environment.**
 *   **Local Server Environment:** The prototype requires being served via a local web server (e.g., `python3 -m http.server 8000` or `npx http-server -p 8000`) because browsers restrict loading JavaScript modules (`type="module"`) from local `file:///` paths due to CORS policy.
 *   **LLM Context & Prompting:** The context provided to the Gemini model is a basic summary of the mock data and currently displayed UI elements.
 Production systems would need more sophisticated context generation and prompt engineering for optimal results.
 Formatting requests (like using tables) are best-effort suggestions to the LLM.